AK-Saigyouji/Procedural-Cave-Generator/README.md

 * Separated 2D and 3D functionality into separate classes that now inherit from a common abstract class.
 * Turned the 16 case switch statement into a lookup table (using an array), significantly speeding up the triangulation process during mesh creation.
 * Fixed a bug with the smoothing function.
 In the original project, this was done in place.
 This means once a cell is changed, this change will affects its neighbors when it's their turn.
 By copying changes into a new map, this issue is avoided.
-* Large-scale reorgnanization of the code, introducing many new classes to isolate functionality and improve readability.
+* Large-scale reorganization of the code, introducing many new classes to isolate functionality and improve readability.
 * Use of Kruskal's minimum spanning tree algorithm to connect the rooms, resulting in much simpler code than the original method.
 * Substantially simpler algorithm for finding the line between two points in the map.